-- Finance costs associated and identified with each operating segment in particular are allotted directly. - Finance costs of subsidiaries are distributed in proportion to the operating income of each operating segment.
+Finance costs of subsidiaries are distributed in proportion to the operating income of each operating segment.

-Share in profit (losses) of Associates and joint ventures, which are accounted for using the equity method.
+Share in profit (losses) of Associates and joint ventures, which are accounted for using the equity method

 • The share in profit or losses of associates and joint ventures identified for each individual operating segment is allotted directly.